Todos Santos Mexico – What To Do In One Day

 1. Enjoy Coffee and Breakfast In Todos Santos Mexico

-There are several great places in Todos Santos to start your day with a great coffee and some delicious breakfast, brunch or sweets.
+There are several great places in Todos Santos to start your day with a great coffee and some delicious breakfast, brunch, or sweets.
 Not only can I recommend the food and service, but the cafés themselves are beautiful as well.

 Doce Cuarenta ☕

-Mural inside Doce Cuarenta cafe in Todos Santos
+Mural inside Doce Cuarenta cafe in Todos Santos Mexico

 Outside is a big garden with lots of shade and tables.
 Inside is a great selection of coffees, wines, kombuchas and other drinks.
 If you need some strong wifi, there are lots of tables inside and the signal is excellent.
 We had the cold brew (65 pesos / 3.25 USD) and Americano (55 pesos / 2.75 USD).